 Resident Return Visa travel capacity

-- You can be outside of Australia for a up to 90 days of the 12 months, with some work-related exceptions.
+- You can be outside of Australia for up to 90 days of the 12 months, with some work-related exceptions.

-- you must renew your RRV if you are travelling overseas after the initial 12 months
+- You must renew your RRV if you are travelling overseas after the initial 12 months.

 - DO NOT re-enter Australia after the Must Not Arrive After date on your Visa Grant Notice.
 You will become an SCV-holder again and may have to wait another year, after renewing your RRV, before applying for citizenship.